-Based on the assessment tool, the City of New Bloomfield has been determined to be a category 3 community.
-This means that the City of New Bloomfield's socioeconomic status and population is predicted to remain stable over time.
-Future changes in only a few of the 19 weighted factors could cause this community to experience either a rise or decline of population.
-If this community experiences a decline in population which results in the inability to secure the necessary funding for an upgrade to meet the new requirements within this permit, a modification to the schedule of compliance may be necessary.
-The community may contact the Department and send an application for a modification to the schedule of compliance with justification for the time necessary to comply with this permit.
+Based on the assessment tool, the City of Morehouse has been determined to be a category 1 community.
+This means that the City of Morehouse could potentially face more challenging socioeconomic circumstances over time and may have significant declines in population in the future.
+The Department has determined an adequate schedule of compliance that will alleviate the potential financial burdens that the City of Morehouse may face due to the necessary upgrades required to meet the new permit requirements.
+If this community experiences a decline in population, which results in the inability to secure the necessary funding for an upgrade to meet the new requirements within this permit, a modification to the schedule of compliance with justification for the time necessary to comply with this permit.